Aggi-Vacchagotta Sutta

-The Aggi-Vacchagotta Sutta is a Buddhist sutta in the Majjhima Nikaya of the Tripitaka.
-This sutta is number 72 in the Third Division on Wanderers [Paribbajakavagga], and has an alternate spelling of [Aggivacchagotta] by the Bhikkhu Nanamoli and Bhikkhu Bodhi.
+The Aggi-Vacchagotta Sutta is a Buddhist sutta in the Majjhima Nikāya of the Tripitaka.
+This sutta is number 72 in the Third Division on Wanderers [Paribbājakavagga].
 In this sutta, Gautama Buddha clarifies his views on the nature of existence and explains the nature of Nibbana to Vacchagotta by means of a simile.
-A sentient being which is composed of Skandha who realized Nibbana is compared to an extinguished fire.
+The one who realizes Nibbāna is compared to an extinguished fire.

 The thicket of views

-Vacchagotta first asks the Buddha whether he holds particular views on the extent of the cosmos, the relationship between mind and body, and the nature of a Tathagata's existence after death.
+Vacchagotta first asks the Buddha whether he holds particular views on the extent of the cosmos, the relationship between mind and body, and the nature of a Tathāgata's existence after death.
 To all the questions, Gautama Buddha simply replies he does not hold such views.
 Vacchagotta expresses confusion at this answer and asks why the Buddha takes no position regarding his questions.

 The Buddha explains that each question leads to an unresolvable thicket of views which will cause suffering and distress if investigated.
 Because such investigation cannot lead to enlightened understanding and nirvana, the Buddha takes no position on these subjects.
 The Tathagata is released due to true discernment and cessation of clinging.